Helping preschoolers to gain letter recognition skills does not need to feel like “work.”

-Read favourite rhyming books to your child, accentuating the rhyme and rhythm.
+Read favourite rhyming books to your children, accentuating the rhyme and rhythm.

 Afterwards, play an oral game of stating some rhyming words from the story and adding a new rhyming word of your own.

-Challenge your child to come up with more words that rhyme.
+Challenge your kids to come up with more words that rhyme.
 Either real or pretend “words” are okay, as it is the rhyming factor that counts.